alexdevero/alex-devero-blog/__drafts__/draft--dynamic-imports.md

 ### Default exports

 You exported something using default export.
-When you want import it dynamically, you can simply use the `default` property of the object returned by the import promise.
+When you want to import it dynamically, you can simply use the `default` property of the object returned by the import promise.
 Well, almost.
 The catch is that `default` is reserved keyword in JavaScript.
 This also means that you can't use it to declare variables, like for imported module.

-What you can do to solve this issue is use [destructuring assignment] and create an alias for that default import.
+What you can do to solve this issue is by using [destructuring assignment] and create an alias for that default import.
 Then, you can use that alias to safely use whatever you imported.

 ```JavaScript
 // File 1: